ibm-cloud-docs/EventStreams/quick_setup_guide.md

 **Which API should we focus on?
 How do you provision an instance via the API?**

-## Create a topic and select number of partitions by using the console
+## Step 3: Create a topic and select number of partitions by using the console
 {: #create_topic_ui}
 {: step}
 {: ui}